MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/get-started/react-native.md

 #### 3.2.2 Add the binaries to your Xcode project

 1. Make sure the Project Navigator is visible `(⌘+1)`.
-Click and drag the frameworks to your project to add them to the top level within your project.
+Drag and drop the frameworks into your project to add them to the top level within your project.
 2. A dialog will appear.
 Select “Create groups” and set the checkmark for “Add to targets” for your target.
 Then click Finish.

 > **Note:** `MobileCenter.framework` is required to start the SDK.
 Make sure it is added to your project, otherwise the other modules won’t work and your app won’t compile.